Henry Bradford Endicott

 Henry Bradford Endicott (September 11, 1853 - February 12, 1920) was the founder of the Endicott Johnson Corporation as well as the builder of the Endicott Estate, in Dedham, Massachusetts.
 During World War I he served in numerous public capacities, including as a labor strike negotiator and as director of the Massachusetts Committee on Public Safety.

-He was born in Dedham, and died of spinal meningitis at the Brooks Hospital in Brookline.
 The village of Endicott, New York was named for him.

-Personal life
+Early life, family and education

 Henry Bradford Endicott was born in the family homestead in Dedham, the son of Augustus Bradford Endicott, a businessman and state and local official, and Sarah Fairbanks.
 He was a descendant of John Endecott, the first governor of Massachusetts, on his father's side and direct descendant of Jonathan Fairbanks on his mother's.
 He was graduated from Dedham High School after three years.